vectorgrp/XCPlite/docs/CAL_RCU.md

 ### 8.5 Diagnostics for stalled segments

-Report a segment whose publishes stall to the tool and the user: expose the lock count and the pending state of each segment as measurement signals, detect on the writer side that a segment has been pending for longer than a threshold while its lock count did not return to zero, and stop acknowledging writes to such a segment with `CRC_CMD_OK`.
+Report a segment whose publishes stall to the tool and the user: expose the lock count and the pending state of each segment, detect on the writer side that a segment has been pending for longer than a threshold while its lock count did not return to zero, and stop acknowledging writes to such a segment with `CRC_CMD_OK`.
 Whether and how the XCP tool should be informed is an open discussion.

 ### 8.6 Scope guard for the C API